FIFA Club World Cup Betting Offers 2021

 It is seen as more of a headache than anything else for many of the UEFA clubs involved in the tournament, having to take time out of a busy winter schedule at home to fly half way around the world to play.
 The fans don’t necessarily see it that way though and the cup has become a bucket list prize for their clubs to win.

-2020 will be the 17th edition of the club world cup and will see the European Champions invited to play in Qatar in December.
+2021 will be the 17th edition of the club world cup and will see the European Champions invited to play in Qatar.
+It was due to be held in December 2020 but has been moved to 1-11 February 2021 due to fixture congestion.
 Seven teams will take part over four rounds, with Champions League winners and the Copa Libertadores champions entering at the semi-final stage.

 Latest Club World Cup Offers

 New Punter Promos